tanakaworld/rumojinize/README.md

-# Rumojinize
+# 🐶Rumojinize

-"Rumojinize" is support to save and use the emoji as utf8 plane text.
+This is an ActiveRecord plugin make you easily store emoji to DB.

+Supporting:

+- Encode emoji to UTF8 text before save. `🐶`->`:dog:`
+- Decode encoded emoji in the instance of model. `:dog:`->`🐶`

 ## Concept